HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/index.md

 5. **LiteLLM API Key and Model Configuration**

     You need to set up a LiteLLM proxy server to manage LLM model access.
-Refer to [LiteLLM Proxy Deployment](https://docs.litellm.ai/docs/proxy/deploy) for setup instructions.
+Refer to [LiteLLM Proxy Deployment](https://docs.litellm.ai/docs/proxy/deploy) for self-hosted setup instructions.
+You may also use [Deploy and Host LiteLLM on Railway](https://railway.com/deploy/litellm-proxy) for a Quick-Start approach.

     The IQ backend requires two configured proxy models: